 Note: The API key is specific to the domain name.

-Note: If you select All Available Data, Hevo fetches all the data created since January 01, 1970 for your account.
+Note: If you select All Available Data, Hevo ingests all the data available in your Chargebee account since January 01, 1970.

 Click TEST & CONTINUE.

 Proceed to configuring the data ingestion and setting up the Destination.

 |Default Pipeline Frequency||Minimum Pipeline Frequency||Maximum Pipeline Frequency||Custom Frequency Range (Hrs)|

 Note: The custom frequency must be set in hours, as an integer value.
 For example, 1, 2, 3 but not 1.5 or 1.75.